choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-1/setup-python-jupyter-notebook/2016-12-04-setup-03-libraries.md

 attribution: 'These materials were adapted from Software Carpentry materials by Earth Lab.'
 excerpt: 'Packages are sets of functions that perform tasks that help us work with various data structures in R. This tutorial walks you through installing and loading R packages R in RStudio.'
 dateCreated: 2016-12-12
-modified: 2017-06-05
+modified: 2017-06-06
 nav-title: 'Install Packages'
 week: 1
 sidebar:
   nav:
-course: 'earth-analytics'
+course: 'earth-analytics-python'
-class-lesson: ['setup-r-rstudio']
+class-lesson: ['setup-python-jupyter']
-permalink: /course-materials/earth-analytics/week-1/install-r-packages/
+permalink: /course-materials/earth-analytics-python/week-1/install-r-packages/
 author_profile: false
 comments: true
 order: 3